fatmanur1blt/functions/README.md

 # functions
-I have processed some functions used in Python
+I have processed some functions used in Python...